fbpx

 Pope St. Miltiades Quick Facts

-– Born exact year unknown, in North Africa
+– Born exact year unknown.

-– Birth Name – Miltiades or Melchiades (or Melchiades the African)
+– Birth Name: Miltiades or Melchiades (or Melchiades the African)

-– Died – January 10, 314 A.D.
+– Died: January 10, 314 A.D.

 – How he died